LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In order to be able to make quantifiable statements about the measurement results, the mean and (+sd) deviation of these two curves was determined.

 For both sensors, the deviation is less than 1% over the entire resolution.
 With the *MMC5603NJ* this is on average only *0.04%*.
 With the *TLV493D*, however, the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
-The previously performed *Background-Noise*\ref{sensor-characterisation-background-Noise} characterisation shows that the linearity deviation here is due to the sensitivity of the sensor.
+The previously performed *Background-Noise* \ref{sensor-characterisation-background-noise} characterisation shows that the linearity deviation here is due to the sensitivity of the sensor.

 In general, the measured values correspond to the data sheet specifications of both sensors, which specify a value of *5%*.
-It is also possible to calculate these small deviations using curve fitting software.
-Suitable functions are available in the library.
+It is also possible to calculate these small deviations using curve fitting methods.
+Suitable functions are implemented in the library.

 ## Temperature Sensitivity